obiajulu/DevJournal/_posts/8-16-2016-GSOC-summary.markdown

 categories: jekyll update
 author: "obiajulu"
 ---
-Woww, the summer has flown by fast and Google SoC with it!
+Wowww, the summer has flown by fast and Google SoC with it!
 Here, with only one week to go before the final code submission, I wanted to take this moment to pause and look back on all of the work the was done and some of the work still left to do.
 So, without further ado, here is my GSoc in recap:

 # Github footprints... commit and PR history for the summer: